Audio CDs:

 2. We DO INCLUDE a 0.75 second gap between tracks.
 If you do not want this, you'll have to make a working CD the way you want it and mail it to us.

-If your recordings are more minutes than that, either break them down into multiple disc sets or modify your project and make it a Data CD.
+3. If your recordings are more minutes than 74 minutes, either break them down into multiple disc sets or modify your project and make it a Data CD.
 A Data CD is not limited by total play time.
 It's limited by file size only.
 For example, a Data CD of .MP3 files can play for hours in a computer, some car CD players, some game systems and some bluray or DVD players.
 The drawback is that a data CD is not going to play in an older CD player.
 A Data CD of MP3 or WAV files can easily be imported into iTunes from your computer for example.

 Burn Errors: Once you order, our automated system tries to burn your audio CD and at this point, there may be errors:

 1. 'insufficient space' error.
 We'll have to inactivate the project and you'll have to edit down and shorten the play time of your files, or add a 2nd disc to the set (split it up into another disc).
-This means the total length of play time is too long (over 79 minutes).
+This means the total length of play time is too long (over 74 minutes).

 When an audio CD is made, the files are renamed as Track01.CDa, Track02.CDa ...
 If you look at the image, you can see the information a computer will see when an Audio CD is loaded.
 It does not matter what you've named your .MP3 or .WAV file.
 Once the Audio CD is made, the file names change.